temperancee/temperancee_hugo/content/about.md

 title = 'About'
 +++

-My name is Myles, but I'm floating temperancee as my latest (and greatest) screen name.

-I'm a third year mathematics student who spends his time building robots and programming things (like robots, but not *just* robots).
+My name is Myles, I'm a third year mathematics student at Durham University who spends his time building robots and programming things (like robots, but not *just* robots).

 On this website you can expect to find documentation of my projects, as well as some more general blog posts relating to programming, robotics, Vim, Linux, maths, and whatever else.